Economists in Texas

 Texas Annual Job Openings

-The BLS estimates there will be 90 annual job openings, and 1,120 total jobs in 2026 for Economists in this state.
+The BLS estimates 90 annual job openings, and a total of 1,120 jobs for Texas Economists in 2026.

 Nationwide, the prediction is 1,600 annual jobs and 22,600 total jobs in 2026.